jasonlewis/enhanced-router/README.md

     });
 })->where('locale', '(en|fr)');
 ```

-Now the requirement is being set on the group, and all routes within that group will have the prefix applied to them.
+#### Parameters

+It's important to note that the locale is actually given to each route as a **parameter**.
+The parameter is also given to every method of every controller that is within the group.
+When your route requires a parameter of its own it will be given after the prefix parameter.

-#### Subdomain Routing
+### Subdomain Routing

-Laravel 4 makes subdomain routing as easy as pie with route groups.
-The only problem is you either target a single domain or all subdomains.
+Using route groups in Laravel 4 you can specify the domain the group responds to.
+This is especially helpful when you want to route to a subdomain.
+Currently you can only route to a single subdomain or every subdomain.

 ```php
 Route::group(array('domain' => 'example.laravel.dev'), function()